 As part of the Joint PhD programme, the universities of Tohoku and Heidelberg award scholarships, currently to the value of about 160.000 Yen per month, offered to top students with high-quality and clearly defined PhD projects.
 The scholarship scheme primarily covers the one-year stay in the second year of the PhD in the Cross-National Doctoral Course (CNDC) program, the former Global Center of Excellence, at the Graduate School of Law in Sendai.
 No tuition needs to be paid during the entire period of doctoral study.

 Both institutions are members of the “HeKKSaGOn-Consortium”.
 This is an alliance of six leading Japanese and German universities that aims to improve collaboration in research and teaching, to initiate joint research projects and graduate programmes, and to support the exchange of scholars, scientists, postgraduate students and doctoral candidates.

-Heidelberg application deadline for students wishing to start their studies in Sendai during the following winter semester: 15 July.
+Heidelberg application deadline for students wishing to start their studies in Sendai during the following winter semester: 31.
+Januar 2019.

 - Cover letter

 - thesis abstract of planned dissertation (3-5 pages)